Thomas E. Watson: Election to U.S. Senate and death

 In 1918, Watson made a late bid for Congress but lost to Carl Vinson, who had been a strong supporter of American involvement in World War I. Watson rejoined the Democratic Party, and in 1920 was elected to the U.S. Senate, defeating his bitter rival Hoke Smith.

 Watson died of a cerebral hemorrhage in 1922 at age 66.
 Rebecca L. Felton was appointed to succeed him and served (for 24 hours) as the first female U.S. Senator.

 Legacy

 Named for Watson is the "Thomas E. Watson Highway", a portion of U.S. Route 23 in Habersham County, Georgia.

 Watson was honored with a 12 ft bronze statue on the lawn of the Georgia State Capitol in Atlanta over the legend "A champion of right who never faltered in the cause."
 In October 2013, Governor Nathan Deal signed an order for the relocation of the statue to Park Plaza, which is across the street from the Capitol.
 He said that the relocation was part of a renovation.
 On November 29, 2013, Watson's statue was removed from the steps of the state Capitol, and relocated across the street at Park Plaza.

+Watson is portrayed in the 1997 Broadway musical Parade, which follows the events of Leo Frank's arrest, trial and death.
+The musical portrays Watson as a primary force behind the antisemitic outcry against Frank and the inspiration for his eventual kidnapping and murder.